sourcegraph/handbook/content/ce/team-culture.md

 ### Sales

-- **How CE adds value to sales:** CEs are the right-hand team for Sales by serving as technical experts; CEs lead product demos, guide customers through trials/POCs, lead production deployments, focus on product usage and adoption, and build and nurture technical champions.
+- **How CE adds value to sales:** CEs are the right-hand team for Sales by serving as technical experts and ultimately owning the technical win.
+CEs lead product demos, guide customers through trials, lead production deployments, capture customer technical requirements, closely monitor product usage and adoption, and build and nurture technical champions.
 - **How sales adds value to CE:** Sales, with their focus on the commercial relationship, introduces CEs to the customer relationship and helps CEs nurture the relationship.
+Both Sales Development Reps (SDRs) and Account Executives (AEs) share context with CEs prior to introducing them to the customer.
-- **Collaboration overview:** Paired together on accounts throughout the customer journey.
+- **Collaboration overview:** AEs and CEs are stably paired together on accounts throughout the customer journey.
+SDRs, during their prospecting efforts, are able to get support from the CE team via the @ce-sdr-collab slack user group.
+SDRs should post their question and tag this user group in the #ce slack channel.
+CEs in this user group are individuals on the CE team that are in their first 120 days; this provides great learning opportunities for the CE team to craft answers and confirm their product understanding; it in turn provides more structure and responsibility for responding to Q&As to help the SDR team be successful.

 ### Customer Support Engineers (CSEs)